Introduction to R

 b <- sqrt(a)

-Here, the value of a is given to the sqrt() function, the sqrt() function calculates the square root, and returns the value which is then assigned to the object b.
+Here, the value of a is given to the sqrt() function, the sqrt() function calculates the square root, and returns the value which is then assigned to the name b.
 This function is very simple, because it takes just one argument.

 The return ‘value’ of a function need not be numerical (like that of sqrt()), and it also does not need to be a single item: it can be a set of things, or even a dataset.
 We’ll see that when we read data files into R.